4.2 Administration and governance

 In ad-hoc meetings the participation of NGOs is more important.

-UNICEF office in Romania is also active, providing information, studies and advices at the level of policy planning as well as testing and piloting social assistance models at local level.
+UNICEF office in Romania is also active, providing information, studies and advice at the level of policy planning as well as testing and piloting social assistance models at local level.
 Their models are targeting primarily children, but young people (14-35 years old) are also an important target group for UNICEF office in Romania.

 General distribution of responsabilities

-- the General Offices for Social Assistance and Children Protection (GOSACP) are implementing the ministry policies at county level in the field of social inclusion and child protection, including young people under 18;
+- the General Offices for Social Assistance and Children Protection (GOSACP) are implementing the policies at county level in the field of social inclusion and child protection, including young people under 18;

-- the National Agency for Payment and Social Inspection (NAPSI) is an institution under the Ministry of Labour and Social Justice in charge with the coordination of social benefit payments and inspecting these payments.
+- the National Agency for Payment and Social Inspection (NAPSI) is an institution under the Ministry of Labour and Social Solidarity in charge with the coordination of social benefit payments and inspecting these payments.
 The institution has county offices that are directly communicating with the local services and carrying out the inspections;

 - the Public Social Assistance Services (PSAS) are departments at the level of local authorities, in charge with direct provision of services and direct distribution of social benefits.

-Central authorities have a regulatory responsibility in the field of services and can also allocate limited financial resources from the central state budget for accredited organisations that provide such services, according to Law no. 34/1998 on providing subventions to Romanian associations and foundations with legal personality, which establishes and administers social assistance units.
+Central authorities have a regulatory responsibility in the field of services and can also allocate limited financial resources from the central state budget for accredited organisations that provide such services, according to Law no. 34/1998 on providing subventions to Romanian associations and foundations with legal personality, which establishes and administers social work units.

 The governance approach to youth social inclusion is top-down concerning policy development and decentralised in implementation.
 Local Public Assistance Services in the structure of local administration and authorised certified NGOs are directly providing social assistance and paying social benefits.